 4. Individual Retailers

-Individual retailers don’t operate as large-scale distributors but run a small independent outfit that sells particular types of products.
+Individual retailers don’t operate as large-scale distributors but run small independent outfit that sells particular types of products.

 Again, this could be via a brick-and-mortar store, a website, etc. They curate a number of products that they believe will be popular among their clientele and typically have smaller order numbers than distributors and wholesalers.